rohanp/pokemon-go-bot/README.md

 Query the Pokemon database for what you want..
-This library covers all functions available in the api throu `Call()` We are also working now to port all calls into functions,
+This library covers all functions available in the api through `Call()` We are also working on porting all calls into functions,

 ## Install
 ```